 Students with visual impairments are a heterogeneous group.
 Two individuals with the same visual impairment will function differently.
-Some have mild vision impairments while others are totally blind.
-Some have visual impairment as their only disability, while others have additional sensory, cognitive and/or physical challenges.
-Some students were sighted at one time, while others have never had vision.
+Some have mild vision impairments, while others are totally blind.
+Some have visual impairment as their only disability, while others have additional sensory, cognitive, and/or physical challenges.
+Some students were born with visual impairment while others lost their sight due to a variety of causes.
 Of the many ways that impaired vision affects learning, the three that have the most impact on education are: